OpenEvalProject/evals/manuscripts/elife-84395/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/84395/elife-84395-fig3-v2.jpg)

-**Figure 3.:** Moraxella MCR (MCR-MOR) on bacterial susceptibility to antimicrobial peptides (AMPs) (a) and on cell surface charge (b).(a) AMP susceptibility of E. coli carrying pSEVA:MCR-1 and Moraxella version of MCR (pSEVA:MCR-MOR).
+**Figure 3.:** (a) AMP susceptibility of E. coli carrying pSEVA:MCR-1 and Moraxella version of MCR (pSEVA:MCR-MOR).
 The impact of the pSEVA:MCR-1 and pSEVA:MCR-MOR on resistance was measured relative to a strain with a pSEVA empty vector control (dashed line).
 Error bars indicate standard errors based on three biological replicates. (b) Relative cell surface charge of E. coli strains expressing MCR-1 and MCR-MOR compared to an empty vector control.
 Cell surface was determined by FITC-PLL binding assay (n = 6 biological replicates/strain).
 Statistical significance was determined by pairwise comparisons using the two-sided Mann–Whitney U-tests, and double asterisks show differences with a p-value<0.01.

 Loss of negative membrane charge has been argued to play an important role in the colistin resistance provided by mcr-1.
 MCR-1 is a pEtN transferase enzyme that facilitates the addition of pEtN to the lipid A component of lipopolysaccharide (LPS), resulting in reduced binding of colistin.
 However, MCR-1 and MCR-MOR have similar effects on cell surface charge (Figure 3b, p=0.470, two-sided Mann–Whitney U-test), supporting the idea that MCR-1-mediated colistin resistance is also attributable to other factors, such as the increased protection of the cytoplasmic membrane from colisitin (Sabnis et al., 2021).
 Given that MCR-MOR does not confer broad resistance to host AMPs, our results suggest that MCR-1 was able to evolve to increase resistance to both colistin and relevant host AMPs.

-## MCR confers serum resistance and increases virulence
+### MCR confers serum resistance and increases virulence

 The above experiments focused on measuring the impact of MCR-1 on bacterial resistance to individual host AMPs.
 To better understand the protective role of MCR-1 in a complex host environment, we measured bacterial susceptibility to human serum, which contains a complex mixture of antimicrobials, including complement.
 For this assay, we selected IncI2 and IncX4 plasmids as they are the most dominant MCR-1 plasmid types (Wang et al., 2018; Sun et al., 2018).
 Interestingly, these MCR plasmids conferred high levels of resistance to human serum, showing that MCR-1 is effective at providing protection against even complex mixtures of antimicrobials (Figure 4a).
 To rule out that the observed serum resistance is due to MCR-1 and not because of pleiotropic effects of other genes present on the plasmid, we tested serum susceptibility of a strain carrying an MCR-1 knockout IncX4 plasmid.
 We found no difference in serum resistance between wild-type (carrying no plasmid) and strain with MCR-1 knockout plasmid, suggesting that indeed the observed serum resistance phenotype was due to MCR-1 (Figure 4b).